 - Identify those individuals for which aquatic therapy is either contra-indicated at specific points in the rehabilitation process, or who present with physical conditions for which aquatics is restricted/contraindicated.

-Note: CEU not applicable in AK, CA, CO, HI, LA, NJ, NM, NV
+Note: CEU is not applicable in AK, CO, HI, LA, NJ, NM, NV

-Note: CEU not pre-approved in the following states, but licensees may seek their own approval in AR, DE, FL, OH, TX
+Note: CEU is not pre-approved in the following states, but licensees may seek their own approval in AR, CA, DE, OH, TX

 All other states: .28 CEU/2.75 CCU or contact hours